Calabria Tour

 Stilo & Serra San Bruno

 We drive down along the Ionian coast and the town of Stilo – home of one of the most iconic “Greek” churches in the whole of southern Italy.
-The church is only tiny, but its perfect proportions and stunning aspect make it a favourite for photographers.
+The church is only tiny, but has perfect proportions and a stunning aspect that make it a favourite for photographers.

-In the late morning we head across the Serra to Serra San Bruno where we visit the Cartusian abbey, still home to the Cartusian monks today.
+In the late morning we head across the Serra to Serra San Bruno where we visit the Carthusian abbey, still home to a community of Carthusian monks.

 Evening meal and overnight in Tropea.